tahmidmahdi/TravelXp-Client/README.md

 We have implemented security in this site.
 Private Routing is a part of it.
 A user can not book any event if he/she isn't signned in.
 Firebase  Google SignIn  is implemented for security.
 We have also added 'Book'  pannel where a user can Book His/Her preferred event.A review panel is also added to give review.
 We have upload images in imgbb server and generates a dynamic img link.
 Role based Authentication is also implemented.
 We can also delete a event but a user must need to be logged in and must be an admin.
+An admin can also add a event and update status of the booked events.

 ##Technologies Used for Building the site